 Due to its character as an open air gallery, East Side Gallery is exposed to the elements as well as exhaust gases and vandalism.
 Hence, some of the art has been destroyed beyond recognition.
 In 2009, the gallery was restored, and 100 pictures were faithfully renewed by the artists.

-- East Side Gallery is among the 15 best rated Tourist Attractions in Germany.
+- East Side Gallery is the the best rated tourist attraction in Berlin.

 How to get there

 Mühlenstraße is located by the river Spree in Friedrichshain-Kreuzberg, between Berlin's Ostbahnhof and Oberbaumbrücke.
 The closest subway station is Warschauer Straße.
 Bus 248 stops right at East Side Gallery.